kdprkr/ConjurersBrew/README.md

 ## ConjurersBrew

-This repository houses the complete materials for reproducing microbiota-related results and metabolite PCA/hierachichal clustering figure published in: <br/>
+This repository houses the complete materials for reproducing microbiota-related results and metabolite PCA/hierarchical clustering published in: <br/>

 ## Metabolite profile comparisons between ascending and descending colon tissue in healthy adults